TahiriNadia/tahirilab/_pages/communities.md

 ---
-title: "Tahiri Lab - Home"
+title: "Tahiri Lab - Communities"
-layout: homelay
+layout: textlay
-excerpt: "Tahiri Lab at Sherbrooke University."
+excerpt: "Communities"
 sitemap: false
-permalink: /
+permalink: /communities
 ---

+# GDG

+We are always looking for new group members with passion, talent, and grit!

+# WTM